 2. Most people think that trees die because of lack of sufficient water.
 While this is true in some cases, the chances are equally high that your tree is dying from excess water.
 The oversupply or lack of water leads to diminished shoot growth, defoliation, and causes the leaves to turn yellow and reduce in numbers, eventually leading to death in a short time span.
 Make sure that your tree receives a sufficient amount of water, and at the same time, care should be taken to ensure a surplus water supply doesn’t occur since it can also cause unexpected death and harm to your tree.

 3. If you are living in an environment where your trees are exposed to de-icing salt used to clear ice and snow from the road and your driveway (or your neighbors), the chances are higher than some damage could be sustained by your tree(s).
 When the roots of the trees soak in a large quantity of chloride and sodium, unwarranted damage is likely to occur.
 Moreover, the de-icing salt can also affect the structure of the soil and its ability to drain excess water, causing further harm to trees.

 4. Application of herbicides and pesticides may keep your garden clear from undesirable weeds and pests, but it can also adversely hamper your trees.
 Certain elements in pesticides and herbicides cause discoloration of foliation and premature loss of leaf, while some other varieties may even kill certain types of trees when exposed extensively.

 5. Insects such as beetles, certain bacteria, and viruses can also lead to unmistakable damage and premature death to trees.

-If your trees are dying, call an arborist immediately so that he or she can identify the cause and offer appropriate treatment solutions, in case the problem is treatable and reversible.
+If your trees are dying, find a tree and shrub maintenance professional immediately so that he or she can identify the cause and offer appropriate treatment solutions, in case the problem is treatable and reversible.

 Have a question?
 Get an answer from a qualified expert within 24 hours